The major and minor

 Students can major or minor in French.
 The major requires classes in literature, culture and a senior seminar.
 Majors must complete two units abroad, although most take a full semester or a year.
 Students who go abroad usually do so junior year.
 A minor includes six classes, three of which must be taken in residence at the Clark campus, with flexibility in class selection.
 View requirements for the major and minor.

-The French program includes three teaching assistants from France who run the French language discussion sections, help with the classes and work with students individually.
+The French program includes two teaching assistants from France who run the French language discussion sections, help with the classes and work with students individually.

 Every year one graduating French major is selected to be a teaching assistant in France.
 Many of the students enrolled in the International Studies Stream join French language classes.